azatshtru/keep/Knowledgebase/Finance/The Stock Market.md

 ## compound annual growth rate (CAGR)
 this factors in the time component while measuring returns
 $$\text{CAGR} = \frac{\text{ending value}}{\text{beginning value}}^{(1/\text{number of years})}-1$$
+# free-float market cap
+free-float market cap is calculated by multiplying the number of outstanding shares of a company by the value of a single share.
+For example, if company A has 100 outstanding shares of 50 each, then the free-float market cap is 5000.

+free-float market cap is used to measure the percentage of effect of the stock on the market.
+# Stock Market Indices
+To measure the performance of the market as a whole, instead of looking at all of the listed stocks individually, we measure the performance of some selected stocks that have the most impact on the market.

+In India there are two indices: **S&P BSE** and **Nifty 50**, both are collections of companies who have the most impact in terms of free-float market cap.
+These indices are prepared by BSE and NSE respectively.

+sector specific indices also exist, for example **Bank Nifty** is a collection of most influential company in the banking sector and **CNX IT** represents the performance of the IT sector.
+## Using the stock market indices
+### Information
+Index reflects the overall trend of the market.
+### Benchmarking
+To compare one's own performance against the index.
+For example, if you made 20% percent profit, but Nifty 50 moved 30% up, then you have underperformed the market.
+The goal, obviously, is to outperform the market.
+### Trading
+Trading on the index means taking the broader call on the economy as a whole.
+Purchasing shares of an index directly invests in all of the major listed companies in it.
+If the government takes some good decision during the annual budget in the country, then the economy is expected to rise as a whole and it can be a good idea to purchase the shares of an index like Nifty 50.
+## Portfolio Hedging
+Investors usually have a portfolio (a collection) of stocks that they invest in for the long term.
+Investors can analyze the trends in the index to foresee an adverse movement in the market and **hedge** (take another position to offset the losses) their portfolio accordingly.